REALTOR® Code of Ethics

 Additional resources on the Code of Ethics provided by the National Association of REALTORS®.

 All REALTOR® members are required to complete a course on the Code of Ethics of the National Association of REALTORS®.
-Effective 1/1/17, the new cycle begins (we are changing from a quadrennial requirement to a biennial requirement).
-That new cycle means members will have to complete this required course between 1/1/17--12/31/18.
+Effective 1/1/19, the new biennial cycle begins.
+That new cycle means members will have to complete this required course between 1/1/19--12/31/20.
 Members are then required to submit their certificate to the Board office for our review.
 NEW members are required to complete the course even sooner - within the first 180 days of their membership.